top of page

 2. Sustainable Sites (SS)

-- Heat Island Reduction (SS Credit): Solar panels can contribute to heat island reduction strategies.
+- Heat Island Reduction (SS Credit): Solar panels can contribute to heat island reduction strategies in the LEED certification requirements.
 By providing shade and reflecting less heat compared to conventional roofing materials, solar installations help reduce the heat island effect, which can earn points under the Sustainable Sites category.

 3. Innovation (IN)